zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/xml/xml-adb.md

     ![](./images/xml_s3_p1.png " ")

-2. Retrieving the content of an XML document-using pseudocolumn OBJECT_VALUE
+2. Retrieve the content of an XML document using the pseudocolumn OBJECT_VALUE

     ```
     <copy>